LODSContent/ESI/AZ-203/AZ-203-Lab-Setup.md

 @lab.Activity(DownloadFromGit)

->This will copy the latest lab files from Github.
-You will see a 'Success!' message above once the process is complete.

 >[!note] This will copy the latest lab files from Github and configure the directories as needed for the remainder of the lab exercises.
 You will see a 'Success!' message above, once the process is complete.

 Click **Next** to proceed to the lab.